ethanernst/ethanernst/README.md

   • vault rework (many new ideas 💭)<br>
   • learning figma for better design and faster project prototyping<br>
   • doing more short projects for learning (under a week to work on project)<br>
-  • flying and editing drone footage (when I have time, aka never)<br>
 </div>